RECAPEM

 • Renal failure (uremia)

-• Exogenous poisoning: Methanol, ethylene glycol, salicylate, isoniazid intoxication
+• Exogenous poisoning: Methanol, ethylene glycol, salicylate, isoniazid intoxication.
+More on toxic alcohol poisoning, here.

 Step 1: Investigations